Michael Lamb, EMBA, CFRE

 Contact: 316-978-3804 | firstname.lastname@example.org

-Michael Lamb is in his 16th year with the WSU Foundation, currently serving as vice president for planned and principal gifts.
+Michael Lamb is in his 16th year with the WSU Foundation, currently serving as vice president for planned giving.
 He has worked in higher education for more than 23 years.
 During his tenure with the Foundation, Mike has had direct or supervisory responsibility for more than $8.7 million in outright gifts and $70 million in legacy gift commitments.

 Mike earned his undergraduate degree in sociology from WSU and an executive masters of business administration from Friends University.
 In 2005, he earned the Certified Fund Raising Executive credential.
 In November 2011, Mike was recognized as the 2011 Outstanding Fundraising Executive by the Greater Wichita chapter of the Association of Fundraising Professionals.
 In 2013, the Promise for the Future planned giving campaign, which was directed by Mike, was recognized with a Gold Award in the international Circle of Excellence program of the Council for Advancement and Support of Education.